IT ALL BEGAN IN FRANCE…

 By the early 90’s, less than ten years after it’s conception, the Fête de la Musique was celebrated in eighty-five countries across five continents.
 Sometimes called Music Day, World Music Day or Make Music Day (as here in the UK), it takes place on the same day worldwide, 21 June.

 It became an international success and social phenomenon – there was even a postage stamp dedicated to it in 1998!
-And in 2020, 125 countries around the world participated in the Make Music Day festival.
+Now 125 countries around the world participated in the Make Music Day festival.

 IN THE UK

 Make Music Day first came to the UK in 2012 and has been growing year on year.
 It has been a UK-wide coordinated initiative since 2017 with support and funding from a broad range of national organisations.
-In 2019, a whopping 29,653 of you took part.
-In 2020, with Make Music Day taking place under lockdown, the figure w
+In 2021, a total of 3,589 live and online performances took place across the UK, involving 31,122 performers who brought inspiring musical experiences to 330,336 people and reached 2 million via #MakeMusicDayUK.

 By its nature Make Music Day promotes visibility and access to artistic and cultural practices and every year manifests its capacity to evolve, expanding into public space to showcase and celebrate all music.
-Join us at an online meet-up in 2021 to see how you can take part on 21 June.
+Find out how you can take part on 21 June.